CAS-LRJ/ISS-Docs/index.md

 ## Minicar Demos
 In addition to simulation results, if the sensor data from the minicar is transmitted back to the ISS via ROS, the ISS can leverage the sensory data to accomplish a variety of tasks and exert control over the physical minicar.
-We also provide some demonstrations as follow.
+We also provide some demonstrations as follows.

 <video width="640" height="360" controls>